7 Facts from our Biohm Review

 Diet, alcohol use, and stress can all promote a microbial imbalance in the gut and increase the chances of digestive plaque formation.
 Genetics can also play a signant role.

 Each person has a unique microbiome originally determined by their DNA and later influenced by environmental factors.
 Genes can influence the types and amounts of microbial organisms naturally present in the gut.

 A study published by a group of researchers at Cornell found that people with certain genes had a higher load of good microorganisms.
 These people tended to be naturally leaner.
 They also found that certain types of bacteria appear to be heritable.

 Review of the Biohm Gut Test

 Biohm offers an at-home gut DNA testing kit that allows customers to sequence the DNA in their gut bacteria and fungi.
-Customers also receive recommendations, based on the kinds of microbes found, for improving their digestive health.
+Customers also receive recommendations for improving their digestive health, based on the kinds of microbes found.

 The gut test and written recommendations cost $129.
-Customers can choose to supplement the written recommendations with a 30-minute consultation with a nutritionist.
+Customers can supplement the written recommendations with a 30-minute consultation with a nutritionist.
 The test and the consult cost $149.
-Biohm is not covered by insurance although it may be eligible to be covered under HSA.
+Insurance does not cover Biohm, although customers may be able to cover it under HSA.

 Taking a Biohm Test